Skip to main content Skip to search Skip to main navigation

 • “Automatic tack” — This often feels like a way out for sailors but can lead to another iteration of the same problem.

-• “Ease the sheet again” — After the tack, the problem persists; the sheet must be eased to regain control.
+• “Ease the sheet again” — After the tack, the problem often persists; the sheet must be eased to regain control.

-The earliest point to recover from this situation would be Step 6 — instead of counter-steering, easing the sheet would have been the solution.
+The earliest opportunity to recover from this situation would be Step 6 — instead of counter-steering, easing the sheet would have been the solution.
 When the gust hits, it overpowers the sail, creating too much force for the beginner sailor to handle.
 When the wind is too strong, there’s no need to keep all that power in the sail.

 Often, inexperienced sailors tend to rely solely on the rudder, thinking it’s the only way to control the boat in such situations.
 However, both the sheet and the tiller are essential, with one hand controlling each, and both need to be adjusted dynamically.

 The best point to start preventing this issue would actually be Step 2.
 When a gust approaches, the sailor should immediately lean out more or, if they’re already at their maximum, ease the sheet as soon as the boat starts to heel further.
-Once the gust passes, the sail can be trimmed back in, and upwind sailing can resume.
+Once the gust passes, the sail can be trimmed back in again, and upwind sailing can resume.

 Summary